 1. Install the Loop:

-• Cut and Lay the Loop: Cut a groove in the pavement and lay the loop wire in a rectangular shape.
+• The first step involves making a groove in the pavement surface before placing the loop wire into a rectangular configuration.

 2. Connect to Control Box:

-• Connect Wires: Attach the loop wires to the designated terminals in the control box.
+• Fasten the loop wires to their specified terminals on the control box.

 3. Test the Loop Sensor: